minimapletinytools/react-lua-tutorial/react-lua-expert.md

 end
 ```

 The `useState` function takes an initial value and returns the state value and a setter.
-The `color` state value is assigned to the `BackgroundColor3` property and we call `setColor` inside the `[React.Event.Activated]` event to set its value.
+In this example, the `BackgroundColor3` property of `TextButton` is set to the `color` state variable, which is initialized to white.
+The second variable, `setColor`, is the function that we use to set change value of `color`, which is exactly what we do inside the [React.Event.Activated] event.

 React carefully manages its component state so you must set the state through the state setter function returned by `useState`.
 Just setting the `color` variable directly in the above example won't persist the state!

 Note, if you capture the state value in a lambda (say), it will become stale when the setter gets called.
-The state value is just a regular lua variable and will not automatically update after it's been captured.
+The state value is just a regular lua variable and will not automatically update after its been captured.
 To fix this, you will need to capture it within hooks like `useMemo` or `useCallback` and add the state variable to the list of dependencies.
 See the "Understanding Dependencies" section below.

 Ok, let's take it a step further and compose with `MyClickableButton` that we defined earlier.